Android games: the list of the 10 most downloaded of the week - How smart Technology changing lives

 Minecraft is the most downloaded paid game of the last week in Google Play Store, while the free game for Android most downloaded in the last seven days is Stone Miner.
 Regarding the mobile games that have collected the most, the game heads the top 10 Candy Crush Saga.

-Some of the most downloaded Android mobile payment games have been Bloons TD 6, Geometry Dash and Monopoly.
-On the other hand, Destiny Run, Get Laid and DOP 3: Displace One Part were the most downloaded free games of the week.
+Some of the most downloaded Android mobile payment games have been Bloons TD 6, Geometry Dash and Stardew Valley.
+On the other hand, Destiny Run, Get Laid and Monster box were the most downloaded free games of the week.

 Free games